ewerlopes/rosbag-sliding-windows-annotator/README.md

 You can also set the mismatch tolerance value for the consoled version.
 Execute `annotation_parser.py --help` in order to see the available program parameters.

 ## Debugging
-The current version also includes debugging script.
-In the folder `debug` you can use the `debug.py` file for printing the summary statistics for the generated csv data files.
-Use `./debug.py --help` in the terminal in order to know more.
+The current version also includes a debugging script.
+In the folder `debug` you can use the `data_summary.py` file for printing the summary statistics for the generated csv data files.
+Run `./data_summary.py --help` in the terminal in order to know more.
+Additionaly, `test_data_summary.py` is used for unittesting the data_summary script.
+The folder also includes a `csv_test.csv` file.

 Get involved!
 -------------